+Our Peer Learning Mentors offer regularly scheduled group review sessions called Supplemental Instruction (SI).
+During SI sessions, our medical students engage in activities that reinforce content understanding through practice and application with other students.
 Research suggests that attending one hour of SI is roughly the equivalent of studying 2.5 hours alone.
 National data demonstrate that regular attendance in SI improves a student’s final course grade.
-Tutors facilitating SI sessions will send out e-mail notifications of upcoming sessions.
+Our Team Leads will send out e-mail notifications of upcoming sessions.

-- "Anyone can benefit from tutoring!"
+- "Anyone can benefit!"

 - "Review sessions are super helpful before tests."